Triang-jyed-driung/Adaptive-BVP/README.md

 ## Introduction
 This project contains:
 - A Python program named `BVPSolver.py`, which contains two solvers.
 - A test program named `test_all.py`, which runs all examples in sequential order.
+See below for all 6 examples.
 - A specification/report in Markdown format (this file).

 To use the solvers, Add this line to the top of your code:
 ```Python